WOA-Project/SurfaceDuo-Guides/InstallWindows/FlashingFFU-SurfaceDuo1.md

 ## What you will get 🛒

 You will end up with both Android™ and Windows on your Surface Duo.
-Android™ and Windows will both split the internal storage (64GB and 64GB or 64GB and 192GB).
+Android™ and Windows will both split the internal storage.

 Android™ will boot normally, and you will have to use a PC to boot Windows when needed, unless you create a dual boot image (explained later).